The Blue Kite: Stepfather

 No wedding ceremony, no feelings shown at all.
 This marriage is just to save the mother and son from poverty, and to give them protection.
 They move in with the stepfather (Lao Wu).
 The house is so big that everyone has their own room, no family life at all.

 Meanwhile, the Cultural Revolution is about to break forth, led by adolescents seeking to "rebel" against those who seek to rein them in: their parents, teachers, and even party members the central government deemed dangerous.
 The stepfather, a prominent party member about to be disgraced, worries about saving his wife and stepson and does what he can to provide a safe life for them before it is too late.
 He offers them money and to divorce Shujuan.
 Perhaps unable to see another husband taken from her, Shujuan returns to her husband's home as he's being lifted out of his home by the rebelling Red Guards.
 The last scenes are of Tietou's mother being dragged away by Red Guards, who also beat Tietou.
 At the end, the boy is lying on the ground, bloodied.
 In a voice-over, he tells of his stepfather's death from a heart attack; his mother is sent to the work camps, but his own fate is left unknown.
 The camera pans out from his bruised body as he lies there looking up to see a broken blue kite hanging in the tree.

 Themes

 The film shows a series of patriarchal figures in Tietou's life.
 Each of the fathers somehow offends the party, and each fails to provide a happy life for his family.
 Many symbols are used to show that the party is usurping the father, the mother and the family itself.
 The more the party takes control, the less emotions are shown and the more depressed the characters are.
 The party is also shown reaching out for those who seek to undermine it and no one can escape: not the student, not the ordinary librarian, and not even the soldier who fought for those very ideals.

+Reception

 Banned in mainland China

 Because of its content, it was banned in mainland China by the government.